« `html

 Eye area lipofilling represents an innovative approach to treating a tired eye appearance permanently.

-This aesthetic surgery technique uses your own adipose tissue to restore lost volume around the eyes, offering a natural and long-lasting result.
+This eyelid & oculoplastic surgery technique uses your own adipose tissue to restore lost volume around the eyes, offering a natural and long-lasting result.
 Unlike temporary injections, lipofilling allows us to permanently correct hollow under-eye circles and temple hollowness in a single procedure.

 Lipofilling for Hollow Under-Eye Circles